zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Deployment

 As mentioned, this deployment will use an ARM Template.
-You will deploy a single template, responsible for creating all the Azure resources in a single resource group as well onboarding the created VM to Azure Arc.
+You will deploy a single template that creates all the Azure resources in a single resource group as well as onboarding the created VM to Azure Arc.

 * Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.